NavpreetDevpuri/dash/next.md

-@migrations And the main point is also to have only signle graph in private graph maybe name as private_graph and single graph in public db maybe named as public_graph, for that, we also need to update migrations to include all the for egde or document collections!
+And the main point is also to have only signle graph in private graph maybe name as private_graph and single graph in public db maybe named as public_graph, for that, we also need to update migrations @migrations  to include all the for egde or document collections!

 Not just that! we also need to make sue to init all the collections and graphs when user register @db.py So, we don't need to have grape creation or document creation in consumers!

+there is no need for GatewayMetaSchema because now we have agents as tools and we clearly define the purpose foreach and we can rename it to main_user_facing_agent.py

+agent_tool_factory can be done better way,
+We can get self.agent_graph for each agent in main user facing agent and we can simply do agent_graph.as_tool(name="", description="") to get it as tool